Custom Seed

 |---|---|---|---|

-version | string | Yes | CVC specification version (must be a supported version) |
+version | string | Yes | CVC specification version this document conforms to, e.g. "0.7.0" |

 Complete Example